 The Passover dates change every year, because the Hebrew calendar does not line up with the Gregorian calendar.
 The holiday generally takes place in early spring; on the Hebrew calendar, it takes place during the first month of the year, Nissan, as prescribed by the book of Exodus.

 In 2018, Passover was from sundown on Friday, March 30 to sundown on Saturday, April 7.
-In 2019, it will be from sundown on April 19 to sundown on April 27, and nightfall of April 8 to nightfall of April 16 in the year 2020.
+In 2019, it was from sundown on April 19 to sundown on April 27, and it will be from nightfall of April 8 to nightfall of April 16 in the year 2020.